 Coercion and Undue Influence

-Any legally competent adult can give consent; but said adult cannot give valid consent if he/she is under the influence of alcohol or drugs, or if the consent is obtained under duress or undue influence.
+Any legally competent adult can give consent; but said adult cannot give valid consent if they are under the influence of alcohol or drugs, or if the consent is obtained under duress or undue influence.
 To ensure that participants’ consent is voluntary, the IRB considers whether any undue pressures or coercion will be brought to bear on potential participants.
-Excessive compensation or no payment for withdrawals can be viewed by the participants as pressure to participate or continue participation.
+Either excessive compensation, or withholding of compensation if a participant withdraws partway through a study, can be viewed by the participants as pressure to participate or continue participation.
 Other pressures may be more subtle as, for example, when individuals request that family members, friends, or colleagues participate in a study they are conducting.
-An indirect method of recruitment (e.g., email) may be best in these situations.
-(See Recruitment chapter.)
+An indirect method of recruitment (e.g., email) may be best in these situations (see Recruitment).

 Deception or Omission

 Deception and/or omission should be employed only when there are no viable alternative procedures.
 Where deception is a necessary part of a study, the IRB may require that a preliminary consent be obtained, if possible, in which the investigator informs the participant that the study activities or purpose cannot be described fully in advance.
 After the study, the participant should be informed of the deception and its purpose.
 The IRB recognizes that there are rare instances in which no consent can be obtained or debriefing done, such as when the debriefing would cause more harm to the participant than the deception itself.